lip6/IHP_SG13G2_TO_Nov2024/MARTIn/doc/source/designdata.rst

 Klayout was utilized to merge GDS files, visualization and to test the DRC and LVS of the design.

+After all that process, a chip filling script was utilized to remove DRC errors.

 Finally the chip netlist was simulated to verify the intended functionality.